bwplotka/mdox/README.md

       --log.format=clilog        Log format to use.
-      --check                    If true, fmt will not modify the given files, instead it will fail if files needs formatting --code.disable-directives  If false, fmt will parse custom fenced code directives prefixed with 'mdox-gen' to
+      --check                    If true, fmt will not modify the given files, instead it will fail if files needs formatting --soft-wraps               If true, fmt will preserve soft line breaks for given files
+      --code.disable-directives  If false, fmt will parse custom fenced code directives prefixed with 'mdox-gen' to
                                  autogenerate code snippets.
 For example: